erebos12/k8s_in_a_nutshell/readme.md

 ### Self-Healing and scalability

 #### Declarative Model
-- Desired state
-  - Desired state is what you want.
+- Desired state - Desired state is what you want.
-- Current state
-  - Current state is what you have.
+- Current state - Current state is what you have.

 The Declarative model is a way of telling Kubernetes what our desired state is, without getting into the detail of how to implement it.
-Kubernetes will take care that both states will match.
+Kubernetes is constantly checking whether _current state_ matches _desired state_.

 ## Services